A small cavity can be a gateway to pulpal infection

 - Teeth having cavity that is left untreated for too long which cannot be restored by filling.

 - When tooth is sensitive to too cold or hot food.

 - Multiple painful episodes over a period of time.

 - Any tooth that has sustained dental trauma/ injury (tooth became mobile after injury).

 Pulpotomy refers to coronal removal of the vital pulp tissue.
-In a tooth there is the crown part and the root part.
-In the crown part there is coronal pulp and in root there is root pulp.
 Sometimes the cavity is deep but the pulp is not infected or there is pinpoint exposure but infection is not there.
 In such cases it is recommended to remove the coronal pulp and save the root pulp.
 In this way the vitality of the tooth is maintained, the tooth lives on and sheds naturally.

 Sometimes in case of abscessed tooth, total pulpal removal is recommended.
 In baby tooth, this is known as pulpectomy.
-Material used to fill the pulp chamber and canal resorbs as the tooth melts into shedding.
+The dental decay is completely removed and infected pulp tissue taken out completely.
+Canals are dininfected and root filling materials are used to fill the pulp chamber and canal resorbs as the tooth melts into shedding.